Microsoft Assistance Markup Language: Authoring

-There are no tools to assist in creating MAML; therefore, the XML files must be created manually.
+PlatyPS can be used to create MAML contents for PowerShell Help using the markdown format.

 An application such as Notepad, Notepad++, or Infopath may be used to manually create MAML content.

 Format

 MAML content uses the h1s help file format, which, along with the HelpPane viewer, is found in Windows Vista and Windows 7.
 The format is similar to Microsoft Help 2 .hxs files.
 A third party "xHelpMarkup" tool for compiling and decompiling exists, but it is only a wrapper around the BDD 2007 apcompnt and apss.dll tools.